truist/gallery/README.md

 so you don't have to worry about pre-rotating them.

-You can tweak a few aspects of the gallery via variables in the source, or custom CSS, if you like.
+You can tweak a few aspects of the gallery via variables in the source, or add custom CSS, if you like.

 The one (optional!) feature that requires some additional effort is that you can define a "highlight" image (or sub-album) for each